Please Yell at My Kids

 Über diesen Titel

 At the heart of many global approaches to parenting lies one simple, and not so simple thing: community.
-In America, parenting is, at best, a dual mission, perhaps with one partner playing the role of sidekick and occasional comic relief.
-But globally parenthood is more often a team sport, played in the center of a community that helps, supports, and occasionally drives you up the wall.
-From guiding caregivers through how to define their own non-negotiable values, to navigating tricky conversations with their in-laws, Please Yell at My Kids provides listeners with the inspiration and practical tools to build a community of care in their own lives and reimagine parenthood in a joyful new way.
+In America, parenting is, at best, a dual mission.
+But globally, parenthood is more often a team sport.
+From guiding caregivers through how to define their own non-negotiable values, to navigating tricky conversations with their in-laws, Please Yell at My Kids provides readers with the tools to build a community of care in their own lives and find a newfound joy in parenting.